w3f/Grants-Program/applications/MeProtocol.md

 4. This means **existing customers are happy and new customers are acquired** – unachievable with traditional loyalty programs.

 **Making blockchain-based rewards work in practice however requires solving two general problems:**
 1. **Accessibility** – Simply creating a reward token that can be exchanged doesn’t mean that it will be exchanged.
 -  Where do you go to redeem the rewards?
 -  How do you exchange them?
 -  Most consumers will not bother to search for loyalty redemption options, then go find a DEX, then a peer and then calculate what they need to swap to get the rewards they need.

  **Solution** – We are building a dedicated **‘reverse’ marketplace** for blockchain-based loyalty rewards.
 Simplified redemption, for everyone, from every brand, with the exchange complexity hidden in the background.

 2. **Liquidity** – Just because a brand wants to release reward tokens, doesn’t mean they can be easily exchanged in a marketplace.
- a.
-What is the value of these reward tokens?
+ - What is the value of these reward tokens?
- b.
-How do we ensure that the exchange brings benefits to the brand as well?
+ - How do we ensure that the exchange brings benefits to the brand as well?
- c.
-How do we balance inflow and outflow and drive new customers to brands?
+ - How do we balance inflow and outflow and drive new customers to brands?
- d.
-What do we do about tokens on different blockchains?
+ - What do we do about tokens on different blockchains?

  **Solution: The Me Protocol.** Specifically designed to power the emerging brand economy by facilitating the exchange of brand loyalty rewards.

 **Why are we motivated to build in the Substrate/Polkadot/Kusama ecosystem?**